Skip to main content

 A tab container with components

-Add a detail tab
+Add a tab container with subject details

-To insert a tab with subject details:
+To insert a tab container with subject details:

 menu User interface > Screen types > tab Design

-1. Drag a Tab container component into the design area.
+1. Drag a Tab container component into the Design area.

 2. From the Tab container, open the context menu (right mouse button).